magomimmo/modern-cljs/doc/tutorial-05.md

 * tax rate
 * discount

-We than have to calculate the total and write back the result in the form and return the `false` value because there is no a server-side scritp to which submit any data.
+We then have to calculate the total, write back the result in the form and return the `false` value because there is no a server-side scritp to which submit any data.

 Create the `shopping.cljs` file in `src/cljs/modern_cljs` directory and type into it the following code